Bitteneite/bitten_restoboards/bit_m0116/keymaps/readme.md

 |	bitteneite      |	My personal layout.
 Has some quirks.          |
 |	default	        |	Default M0116 layout.		                      |
 |	default_m0118   |	Default M0118 layout.		                      |

+- In all keymaps, the **Caps Lock** key is your Layer 1 modifier.
+- In all keymaps, the **Power** key is your Layer 2 modifier.
+- Layer 1 contains all the hidden keys such as F1-F12, Print Screen, and Delete.
+- Layer 2 contains some *menacing* keys such as Reset, Solenoid Controls, and Alt+F4.